rapid7/metasploit-framework/How-to-use-command-stagers.md

 uid=33(www-data) gid=33(www-data) groups=33(www-data)
 ```

 See the www-data?
 That is the output for the second command we asked the script to execute.
-By
-doing that, we can also do something even more nasty - like writing a Meterpreter payload onto the
-target system, and execute it.
+By doing that, we can also do something even more nasty - like writing a Meterpreter payload onto the target system, and execute it.

 # The Msf::Exploit::CmdStager Mixin

 Now let's talk about how to use a command stager to exploit the above script.
-There are a couple
-of steps you need to do:
+There are a couple of steps you need to do:

 **1. Include the Msf::Exploit::CmdStager mixin**

-Although there are eight flavors of mixins, there is only mixin you need to include when writing a
+Although there are eight flavors of mixins/stagers, you only need to include Msf::Exploit::CmdStager when writing a Metasploit exploit.
+The mixin is basically an interface to all eight command stagers:
-Metasploit exploit:

 ```ruby
 include Msf::Exploit::CmdStager